Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address

 You must be a ConsumerLab.com member to get the full test results along with ConsumerLab.com's Top Picks and ConsumerTips on how to choose and use CBD.
-You'll get results for nine popular supplements (including two for pets) selected by ConsumerLab.com based on reader requests.
+You'll get results for 20 popular CBD products (including oils, capsules, lotions, balms, and two specifically for pets) including 14 selected by ConsumerLab.com based on reader requests and six tested through our voluntary Quality Certification Program.

 You'll get all of the following information about CBD liquids and pills in this comprehensive review:

 Which CBD supplements passed or failed testing

-Which CBD supplements offer the best quality and value and are CL's Top Picks
+Which CBD supplements, lotions and balms offer the best quality and value and are CL's Top Picks

 What CBD can and cannot do for your health